huaweicloud/terraform-provider-huaweicloud/docs/resources/network_acl_rule.md

     The default value is *0.0.0.0/0*.
 For example: xxx.xxx.xxx.xxx (IP address), xxx.xxx.xxx.0/24 (CIDR block).

 * `source_port` - (Optional, String) Specifies the source port number or port number range.
 The value ranges from 1 to 65535.
-    For a port number range, enter two port numbers connected by a hyphen (-).
-For example, 1-100.
+    For a port number range, enter two port numbers connected by a colon(:).
+For example, 1:100.

 * `destination_port` - (Optional, String) Specifies the destination port number or port number range.
 The value ranges from 1 to 65535.
-    For a port number range, enter two port numbers connected by a hyphen (-).
-For example, 1-100.
+    For a port number range, enter two port numbers connected by a colon(:).
+For example, 1:100.

 * `enabled` - (Optional, Bool) Enabled status for the network ACL rule.
 Defaults to true.